gabrielwoj/hlmv-resources/README.md

 ---

-.zip files of each pack will be shared via "Releases", you can extract them in the same folder as the ones above.
+.vpk/.zip files of each pack (with their latest revisions) will be shared via "Releases", you can extract them in the same folder as the ones above.